Goran Radosavljević

-Goran "Guri" Radosavljević (born 1957) is a Serbian former police colonel general and the Commander of the Gendarmery of Serbia from 2001 to 2004.
+Goran Radosavljević "Guri" (born 1957) is a Serbian former police colonel general and the Commander of the Gendarmery of Serbia from 2001 to 2004.
 During the Kosovo War he was in the Special Police Units (Serbia) and the leader of a group of counter-terrorist teams that combated the Kosovo Liberation Army (KLA).

 Early life

 He was born in 1957 in Aranđelovac, SR Serbia, SFR Yugoslavia.
 Radosavljević graduated from the Faculty for Physical Culture.
 He worked in the Ministry of Internal Affairs of Serbia since 1985.
 He initially taught in special combat, and then became the head of the relevant department.

 After the Kosovo War

 According to some analysts, Radosavljević as commander of operational police pursuit groups had prominent role in overthrow of Slobodan Milošević, as he refused to intervene against demonstrators.
 As a credit to his decision, the new regime under Zoran Đinđić appointed him to become the first commander of the re-established Gendarmery of Serbia on 28 June 2001 and stayed in that position until 17 August 2004.
 On 1 February 2005, he was retired from the service.

 In 2003, the United States agreed to the deployment of 1,000 Yugoslav soldiers to Afghanistan, commanded by General Goran Radosavljević.

 On 17 December 2006, the Serbian police issued a warrant for Goran Radosavljević, however with no indictment being issued against him.
 In 2007, he went public and denounced the rumors that he had been hiding.

 By 2010, Radosavljević had decided to join the Serbian Progressive Party and enrolled in politics.
 In May 2014, Radosavljević was named the Executive Committee member of the ruling Serbian Progressive Party (SNS).